Through The Fibro Fog

 Claire

 This roasted vegetable pasta salad is a lovely summer dish perfect for a picnic or BBQ, or a summer lunch or dinner recipe.
-Serve alongside other plates as a side-dish or in bigger quantities for a main meal.
-Serves 4 as a side dish.
+Serve alongside other plates as a side-dish or in larger quantities for a main meal.

 Prevent your screen from going dark